lambrospetrou/gomicroblog/README.md

 ### Off-line creation - manual file editing

 I have to find a way to easily edit the files and make them available to the blog.

+#### Idea 1

+* Have a folder that will contain all the un-posted/pending/in-progress posts.
+* Once a post is done I should either move it manually into the _posts directory or call a function of the server to update the blog posts.
+* Still not sure if I want a static blog or a go-powered one